dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 processCopy(fpCopy, stripPunctuation, getArr, getWordCount, getKeywords);
 ```

 This code is available to run at this [JSFiddle: Functional Programming with JavaScript](https://jsfiddle.net/kmaida/xxc7g0ve/).
 It's broken into digestible, declarative functions with clear purpose.
 If we step through it and read the comments, no further explanation of the code should be necessary.
 Each _core_ function is modular and relies only on its inputs (<a href="#purity" target="_self">pure</a>).
 The last function processes the core to generate the collective outputs.
-This function, `processCopy()`, is the impure container that executes the core and manages side effects, though we've used a <a href="#higher-order-functions" target="_self">higher-order function</a> that accepts the other functions as arguments to maintain a functional style.
+This function, `processCopy()`, is the impure container that executes the core and manages side effects.
+We've used a <a href="#higher-order-functions" target="_self">higher-order function</a> that accepts the other functions as arguments to maintain the functional style.

 ### Functional Programming Takeaways